wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/6-review-audience-targeting-settings-before-launching.md

 | Region C |   | | | &check;|  | | | |
 | Region D |   | | | | &check; | | | |

-Since Nicoletta works at Region D, in her Feed, Nicoletta gets news for all Lamna Healthcare units, and local news for the Region D hospital.
+Since Nicoletta works at Region D, in the Feed, Nicoletta gets news for all Lamna Healthcare units, and local news for the Region D hospital.

-Kendal works at Region C. Therefore, in his Feed, Kendal gets news for all Lamna Healthcare units, and local news for the Region C hospital.
+Kendall works at Region C. Therefore, in the Feed, Kendall gets news for all Lamna Healthcare units, and local news for the Region C hospital.
-Because Kendal is a part time nurse, he also gets news specifically for medical professionals, which are for both nurses and physicians.
+As a part time nurse, Kendall also gets news specifically for medical professionals, which are for both nurses and physicians.

-Amber works in Region A, so in her Feed, Amber gets news for all Lamna Healthcare units, and local news for Region A. In addition, Amber gets news specifically for people managers.
+Amber works in Region A, so in the Feed, Amber gets news for all Lamna Healthcare units, and local news for Region A. In addition, Amber gets news specifically for people managers.